sysdiglabs/hug-a-ton/README.md

 might suit the following use cases:

 * You have already an AWS infrastructure and want to deploy the backend there.
-* You like `Infra as Code` and want to have a repeatable way of deploying your infrastrucure.
+* You like `Infra as Code` and want to have a repeatable way of deploying your infrastructure.
 * You get scared by TypeScript and rather use good old Python.

 Logo designed by http://www.instagram.com/tinarose_artist